 SAILS (Seamless Alignment and Integrated Learning Support) introduces the college developmental math curriculum in the high school senior year.
 By embedding the Tennessee Board of Regents (TBR) Learning Support Math program in the high school Bridge Math course, students can get a head start on their college career.
 Students who successfully complete the program are ready to take a college math course, saving them time and money while accelerating their path to graduation.

 Students who take the ACT their junior year and score less than a 19 in Math are required to take the Bridge Math course their senior year.
-In SAILS, these students can complete the college Learning Support Math program, preparing them for a college-level math course, which will give them a jump-start on their college career.
+In SAILS, in addition to earning their HS bridge math credit, these students can complete the college Learning Support Math program, eliminating their need for developmental math in college.
+Students may then register for a college-level math course upon entering college.

 Advantages to Students

 In a SAILS classroom, students who have struggled in math can become successful.
 The program blends online instruction with individual assistance to give students the help they need.
 Students in SAILS save both time and money, gaining up to three semesters and saving $1,500 in college tuition.
-Students completing the program in the fall are eligible to take a college-level math class in spring and may qualify for Dual Enrollment Grant funds.
+Students completing the program in the fall are eligible to take a college-level math class in spring.

 Studies have shown that giving students a head start in college increases both enrollment and graduation rates.
 Currently, dual enrollment programs are available for the best students to start their college career early, but SAILS expands these opportunities to all students.